anilabraham-IT/IntuneEDU/IntuneEDU/how-should-i-enroll-devices.md

 Learn how to enroll devices under Intune for Education management.
 To choose the best method for your school, consider the:
 * Size of your district.
 * Type of device recipients.
 * Number of staff available to help.

 Read on to determine the best way to enroll devices in your school.

 ## When to use Set up School PCs vs Windows Autopilot
 The following table describes when to use the Set up School PCs app and Windows Autopilot for initial device setup.
+In some cases, you can use both.
 Use the **Points to consider** column to consider your own school's environment and setup needs.

 |Points to consider| Set up School Pcs |Windows Autopilot  |
 |---------|---------|---------|